 - What are you not good at or not interested in doing professionally?

-For your on-site interview questions, you should begin by picking out the key qualities you seek for the soft skills wanted for each position.
+For your on-site interview questions, you should begin by picking out the soft skills you want for each position.
 Once you know what qualities you require, you should develop those questions for each soft skill.
-The problem with generic or behavioral based interview questions is that they can be researched online.
-If you use those questions, you should make sure you really dig deep with the candidate to get answers.
-It’s not that you want to trick a candidate, it’s that you want the unrehearsed version of who they are in the workplace.
+Your interviews should be conversational, relaxing, but also you should dig deep to discover their true character and get answers.
+It is important to not give information or answers but really listen to your applicants.

 Brendan Reid, SVP of Marketing at Ceridian, who wrote 4 Interview Questions to See the Truth in Every Candidate, suggests that instead of using the interview questions you can look up online, you should ask these four types of questions: A Story question, The Decision Making question, The Mindset question, and The Empathy question.